Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

-where $\tau_m=20$ ms is the time constant, $S=0.03$ is the coupling strength, and $\xi_i$ is the independent and intrinsic Gaussian white noise for the $i$-th node with mean value $\mu_\xi=0$ and standard deviation value $\sigma_\xi=0.1$.
-After simulating the network, we binarize $x_i(t)$ to obtain binary time series $T_i(k)$ by choosing a binarization threshold $x^\mathrm{th}=0.02$ and a binning time step $\Delta t=5$ ms, similarly as those for Lorenz networks.
-In Figs. \ref{fig:general_nets} and \ref{fig5}, time series of $x_i(t)$ with length $27$ hours ($10^8\,\mathrm{ms}$) are used to reconstruct networks, with PTD-TE parameters set to $k=4$, $l=1$, and $\tau=5$ ms.
+where $\tau_m=20$ ms is the time constant, and $S=0.03$ is the coupling strength. $\mathbf{A}=(A_{ij})$ is its adjacency matrix, with a connection density of 25\%, and $\xi_i$ is the dimensionless independent Gaussian white noise for each node, independently sampled from $\mathcal{N}(0,0.01)$.
+After simulating the network, we binarize $x_i(t)$ to obtain binary time series $T_i(k)$ by choosing a binarization threshold $x^\mathrm{th}=0.2$ and a binning time step $\Delta t=5$ ms, similarly as those for Lorenz networks.
+In this work, time series of $x_i(t)$ with length $27$ hours ($10^8\,\mathrm{ms}$) are used to reconstruct networks, with PDIF parameters set to $k=4$, $l=1$, and $\tau=5$ ms (see Figs~\ref{fig:general_nets} and \ref{fig5}).